evature/voicekit-cordova/README.md

 # VoiceKit Cordova
-VoiceKit is Evature voice interface to travel applications, implemented using Apache Cordova
+VoiceKit is the Evature voice interface to travel applications, implemented using Apache Cordova.

-To integrate with Eva follow the steps:
+To integrate with Eva follow these steps:

 ## Integrating in a new Project
 1. Start a new Cordova project:   `cordova create <app folder>  <namespace> "<app name>"`
-2. Add Android platform:  `cordova platform add android`
+2. Add an Android platform:  `cordova platform add android`
 3. Install the following plugins:
      * cordova plugin add com.manueldeveloper.speech-recognizer --save
      * cordova plugin add org.apache.cordova.device --save
      * cordova plugin add org.apache.cordova.geolocation --save
      * cordova plugin add org.apache.cordova.speech.speechsynthesis --save
      * cordova plugin add org.apache.cordova.vibration --save
-4. Eva requires AJAX access to its server, if you are using _Content-Security-Policy_ Meta tag then you have to update `connect-src` in it - for example, in the `<head>` section update the tag to:
+4. Eva requires AJAX access to its server.
+If you are using the _Content-Security-Policy_ Meta tag then you have to update `connect-src` in it - for example, in the `<head>` section update the tag to:
     `<meta http-equiv="Content-Security-Policy" content="default-src 'self' data: gap: https://ssl.gstatic.com 'unsafe-eval'; style-src 'self' 'unsafe-inline'; media-src *; connect-src 'self' https://vproxy.evaws.com">`
 5. Download from this repository the files under the `www` folder and place them into your project.
-6. Register to Evature at http://www.evature.com/registration/form to get your `API_KEY` and `SITE_CODE`.
-Copy paste the values to matching fields in `eva_app_setup.js` file.
+6. If you do not already have Eva credentials, register to Evature at http://www.evature.com/registration/form to get your `API_KEY` and `SITE_CODE`.
+Copy-paste the values to the matching fields in the `eva_app_setup.js` file.
 7. The file `eva_app_setup.js` includes examples of Applicative Callbacks - you will have to replace them with your own.
 See the section below about the applicative callbacks for more info.

-## Integrating with existing application
+## Integrating with an existing application
 The major difference from the above steps is that you would not copy-paste the index.html file into your app - instead you need to modify your html file in this way:

 1. Add the following snippet to your index.html, just before the closing of `</body>`